 History - No. 3

-As an owner/driver since 1969, Richard Childress saw the changing landscape of NASCAR midway through the 1981 season and put Dale Earnhardt, whose own ride at the time was having its problems, in the RCR No. 3 at Michigan International Speedway in August.
-They earned two top-five and six top-10 finishes in those final 11 races but Childress felt that his equipment wasn’t up to the level that Earnhardt, who won rookie-of-the-year honors in 1979 and the NASCAR Sprint Cup championship in 1980, needed.
-So they parted company at the end of the season, with the understanding that they might get back together again once Childress felt the performance level of RCR was where he wanted it.
+As an owner/driver since 1969, Richard Childress saw the changing landscape of NASCAR midway through the 1981 season and put Dale Earnhardt, whose own ride at the time was having its problems, in the RCR No. 3 for the Michigan International Speedway race in August.
+They earned two top-five and six top-10 finishes in those final 10 races, but Childress felt his equipment wasn’t up to the level that Earnhardt, who won rookie-of-the-year honors in 1979 and the NASCAR Sprint Cup championship in 1980, needed.
+So they parted company at the end of the season, with the understanding they would work to get back together again once Childress felt the performance level of RCR had improved.

-The reunion happened two years later.
-They won two races and had 22 top-10 finishes in 1984 and Earnhardt finished fourth in the point standings but there were still obstacles to overcome.
+The reunion happened in 1984 with Childress and Earnhardt winning two races, earning 22 top-10 finishes and finishing fourth in the point standings.
+However, there were still some obstacles to overcome.
 A total of nine blown engines in 1985, despite four victories and an eighth-place finish in the point standings, had Childress questioning the strength of RCR.
-But Earnhardt was in for the long haul and the racing world found out how right he was the next season.
+To his credit, Earnhardt was in for the long haul and the racing world discovered the strength and talent of RCR/Earnhardt the next few seasons.

-There were no more championships but the strength endured, with the team winning eight more times and finishing no worse than eighth in the point standings from 1996 through 2000.
-As a matter of fact, the team’s second-place finish in the 2000 point standings led many to believe that the 2001 season held great potential for RCR’s seventh and Earnhardt’s eighth championship.
+While the championships may have stopped, their strength endured with the team winning eight more times and finishing no worse than eighth in the point standings from 1996 through 2000.
+As a matter of fact, the team’s second-place finish in the 2000 point standings led many to believe the 2001 season held great potential for RCR’s seventh and Earnhardt’s eighth Cup championship.